eye-division/fete-day-site/_projects/flowers-floats.md

 ---
 title: 'Flowers, Floats and Walks'
 description: >-
-  Flowers Floats and Walks was held as part of the Gravity Fields Festival 2018 and was supported by a National Lottery grant from the Big Lottery Fund.
+  Flowers Floats and Walks was a 2018 project involving hundreds of people from Grantham and South Lincolnshire who created flower installations and took part in processions and walks,  as part of the Gravity Fields Festival 2018 and was supported by a National Lottery grant from the Big Lottery Fund.

-  From June to September 2018 this project enabled over 500 members of the community in and around Grantham, Lincolnshire, to take part in a nature-themed creative and healthy activity.
 project_date: 2018-06-01 00:00:00
 project_to_date: 2018-09-30 00:00:00
 list: true